 Scala runs within the Java Virtual Machine and provides a completely different approach to application development.
 It allows you to interact seamlessly with standard Java libraries while developing from a functional perspective.
 Initially intended for writing complex back-end systems that are resource-heavy and use shared artifacts, Scala now has more widespread uses.

-We found Scala to be the best option for some of our client projects at our Innovation Center, but it is not right for every situation.
+We found Scala to be the best option for some of our client web and mobile projects, but it's not right for every situation.
 Before you can decide if you should be using Scala for your project, it’s important to understand the pros and cons of the language and its core strengths.

 Scala “Pros”: What makes it great?